-Scientific Research Director
+Scientific Research Coordinator

 Andrea was born in Quito but she spent most of her childhood in the highlands of the central Andes in Ecuador, where her passion for nature developed.
 After being surrounded by nature her entire life she decided to study her BSc. in Biology at Quito’s San Francisco University.